Master of Science (MSc) in School & Applied Child Psychology

 GPE Thesis Rubric and the Student Guide to the Thesis Oral.

-Please note: Ethics approval is required for all research projects involving the use of human subjects before data collection begins.
+Please note: Ethics approval is required for all research projects involving the use of human subjects before data collection begins and for research using secondary data.
 Prior to submitting an ethics application, students are required to complete the TCPS 2 tutorial and upload the certificate of completion into their Researcher Profile in IRISS.
 Do NOT upload in the documentation section of a study.
 Register on theTCPS 2 website https://tcps2core.ca/register.
-When registering, be sure to use your institution email address (name @ucalgary.ca)
+When registering, be sure to use your institution email address (name@ucalgary.ca)

 To initiate the ethics approval process, the student’s supervisor must submit an application to either the Conjoint Faculties Research Ethics Board or the Conjoint Health Research Ethics Board.
 The application is typically completed in conjunction with the student.
 Applications to the CFREB or CHREB are created and submitted online using IRISS.
 There are no paper application forms.